truongnguyenp/truongnguyen-profile/README.md

 🌟 Welcome to my GitHub profile!
 I'm Nguyen Phi Truong, a passionate Fullstack Developer based in VietNam.
-I enjoy crafting web applications and diving into new technologies to build innovative solutions. 🚀 Currently, I work at **Enouvo IT solution**, where I collaborate on exciting projects and continuously strive to enhance my development skills. 📚 My current learning journey includes delving into **Blockchain technologies (Solana, ETH, ...)**, honing my Backend development skills, mastering Infrastructure management, and exploring the vast world of Cloud computing. 💬 Feel free to reach out to me if you have questions or want to discuss anything related to **React, NodeJS, AWS, or Security**.
+I enjoy crafting web applications and diving into new technologies to build innovative solutions.
+🚀 Currently, I'm working at **Enouvo
+IT solution**, where I collaborate on exciting projects and continuously strive to enhance my development skills.
+📚 My current learning journey includes delving into **Blockchain technologies (Solana, ETH, ...)**, honing my Backend development skills, mastering Infrastructure management, and exploring the vast world of Cloud computing.
+💬 Feel free to reach out to me if you have questions or want to discuss anything related to **React, NodeJS, AWS, or Security**.
 I'm always eager to share knowledge and engage in interesting tech discussions. 📧 You can get in touch with me via email at **truongnguyenptn@gmail.com**.